 - Keep up to date with Government and public health advice: This is a fastmoving issue.
 Employers should keep up to date with the situation as it develops and refer employees who are concerned about infection to official and expert medical sources such as BCCDC, WHO and the GOV. There are basic but effective ways to help prevent the infection's spread including: - Washing hands often with soap and water for at least 20 seconds.
-Using an alcohol-based hand sanitizer that contains at least 60% alcohol if soap and water are not available. - Avoiding touching eyes, nose and mouth with unwashed hands. - Avoiding close contact with people who are sick. - Staying home when sick. - Covering a cough or sneeze with a tissue, then throwing the tissue in the trash. - Cleaning and disinfecting frequently touched objects and surfaces. - Develop a contingency plan: Every organization will need to assess its own level of exposure to business disruption caused by the virus.
+Using an alcohol-based hand sanitizer that contains at least 60% alcohol if soap and water are not available. - ${\odot}$ $\,$ Avoiding touching eyes, nose and mouth with unwashed hands. - ${\odot}$ $\,$ Avoiding close contact with people who are sick. - Staying home when sick.

+- Covering a cough or sneeze with a tissue, then throwing the tissue in the trash. - Cleaning and disinfecting frequently touched objects and surfaces. - Develop and a contingency plan: Every organization will need to assess its own level of exposure to business disruption caused by the virus.
 If it has a site, conducts business or has supply chains in an affected region, there will be a direct impact to the company's day-to-day operations.
 The plan will need to take account of current and potential impacts and manage the specific business risks associated with the disruption, including service delivery and workforce issues.
 Communicate the plan to key teams and individuals across the business.

-- Conduct a Business Impact Analysis: Your process should identify, categorize and prioritize critical functions and processes, as well as required resources, personnel and equipment required to carry out those functions. - Build a contingency team: Identify a person, or small group of people, to take responsibility for operating the contingency plan and allocate clear responsibilities for its implementation. - As the situation develops: Those responsible for the contingency plan should meet regularly to review the preparations and ensure they are still fit for purpose.
+It will be important to keep shifting this plan as information from provincial and federal authorities gets updated. - Conduct a Business Impact Analysis: Your process should identify, categorize and prioritize critical functions and processes, as well as required resources, personnel and equipment required to carry out those functions. - Build a contingency team: Identify a person, or small group of people, to take responsibility for operating the contingency plan and allocate clear responsibilities for its implementation. - As the situation develops: Those responsible for the contingency plan should meet regularly to review the preparations and ensure they are still fit for purpose.
 It's important to act early, even if planned contingencies are not then needed.